Fieldiana - General Policies

 Authors also receive a total of 15 free hard copies at the time of publication.
 Prior to printing, authors may purchase an unlimited number of additional copies at a deeply discounted price (usually between $5 and $10 per copy).
 Authors must submit their complete order to the Managing Scientific Editor well in advance of printing so that the size of the print run may be adjusted accordingly.
 Author's copies must be paid for before they are delivered to the author.

 Data Sharing :

 Authors are expected to make available the data underlying published articles.
 Any impediments to data sharing should be brought to the attention of the editors by the author(s) at the time of submission.

 Field Museum Staff and Associates are expected to follow institutional policies regarding animal care and use in research.
 The policy entitled The Use of Live Animals at The Field Museum (approved October 20, 1997) and animal protocol approval application forms are available from the Field Museum’s Institutional Animal Care and Use Committee (IACUC).
 When appropriate, compliance with IACUC policies and with any taxon-specific guidelines, such as those issued by the American Society of Mammalogists, or the Association of Ichthyologists and Herpetologists, should be mentioned in the Materials and Methods section of manuscripts intended for Fieldiana.

 Authors may appeal any decision of the Managing Scientific Editor.
-Appeals must be in writing and should be addressed to the Vice President and Head, Collections and Research.
+Appeals must be in writing and should be addressed to the Vice President Science and Education.